-Isometric today released a protocol for carbon dioxide removal (CDR) via River Alkalinity Enhancement (RAE) for public consultation.
+Isometric has certified the world’s first protocol for carbon dioxide removal (CDR) through River Alkalinity Enhancement (RAE).
 The protocol details requirements and procedures for carbon removal that occurs via rivers.

 Rivers have strong potential for carbon removal as they naturally collect and transport carbon dioxide.